DesGreat/employee-attrition-prediction/README.md

 CI/CD workflow and automated testing

 🙏 Acknowledgements
-Special thanks to Data Scientists Network (DSN) for hosting the hackathon, and to the amazing learning community that supported the journey.
+Special thanks to Data Scientists Network (DSN) for hosting the hackathon and to the amazing learning community that supported the journey.

 🔗 Connect With Me
 GitHub: https://github.com/DesGreat

 LinkedIn: https://www.linkedin.com/in/destiny-aimufia14

+yaml
+Copy code